 4. Identify who owns software subscriptions

-To account for all your software subscriptions costs, you need to know who is responsible for signing off the budget for each tool.
-Enlist the help of team leaders to manually identify subscription owners by checking corporate card statements, or sharing spreadsheets where they track their department’s spend.
+To account for all your software subscription costs, you need to know who is responsible for signing off the budget for each tool.
+Enlist the help of team leaders to manually identify subscription owners by checking corporate card statements or sharing spreadsheets where they track their department’s spend.

 Unfortunately, with a reported 82% of SaaS spend owned outside of IT, this can be like herding cats.
-SaaS management tools solve this problem by giving you a comprehensive real-time view of who owns every subscription.
+SaaS management tools solve this problem by giving you a comprehensive real-time view of who owns every subscription—enabling IT cost optimization.

 5. Cancel unused and duplicate subscriptions

 Unused subscriptions are another silent budget drain.
 Subscriptions may lay unused for various reasons.
 A forgotten free trial has rolled on, employees have moved on, or teams have found a shiny new toy.
-When subscriptions are rarely used it’s important to cancel them prior to renewals and being locked into another payment cycle.
+When subscriptions are rarely used, it’s important to cancel them prior to renewals to avoid being locked into another payment cycle.

 6. Regularly review licenses and seats

-Make time to periodically review the number of licenses and seats in use on your software subscriptions.
-If you’re paying for a tool you still need, but you have fewer employees using it, you can adjust seats to lower costs.
+Make time to periodically review the number of licenses and seats on your software subscriptions.
+If you’re paying for a tool you still need but have fewer employees using it than you’re paying for, you can adjust seats to lower costs.

-Unused seats can easily mount up, particularly in high-turnover teams like sales.
-When a LinkedIn premium license alone costs ~$80 per seat, it pays to be vigilant on this.
+Unused seats can quickly add up, particularly in high-turnover teams like Sales.
+For example, when a LinkedIn premium license alone costs ~$80 per seat, it pays to be vigilant about this.

 After the team at Impala Studios implemented a SaaS management platform, they realized they were overspending by $10,000 on duplicate software and extra seats they didn’t use.